 A spellbinding haven of hills and woodland, Umbria is a peaceful idyll at the heart of Italy.
 This rural region boasts quaint medieval cities and beautiful rolling countryside.
 Umbria is revered amongst Italians for its mouth-watering local produce, harvested from the charmingly rustic farmsteads that scatter the landscape.
-A peppering of pink-stone villages still echoing with the voices of a wonderfully rich history further add to the magic of this captivating destination.Learn more about Umbria »
+A peppering of pink-stone villages still echoing with the voices of a wonderfully rich history further add to the magic of this captivating destination.View villas in Umbria

 An undulating patchwork of fields and farmhouses, Umbria retains an air of tranquillity without the numbers of tourists frequenting other parts of the Italian peninsula.
 With plenty of space to enjoy the beautiful countryside, the area is ideal whether you want to walk, cycle or simply relax amongst cypress trees and sunflowers.